onurserce/local-ai-packaged/README.md

 The project includes a `start_services.py` script that handles starting both the Supabase and local AI services.
 The script accepts a `--profile` flag to specify which GPU configuration to use.

+> [!NOTE]
+> **Team default:** We always run `python start_services.py --profile cpu --environment private`.
+Other profiles and the public environment remain available upstream but are not part of our supported flow.

 ### For Nvidia GPU users

 ```bash